jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Separation of duties (SoD)**: separation of duties (SoD) and responsibilities ensures that no single person has total control over a critical function or system;  SoD is a process to minimize opportunities for misuse of data or environment damage.
     - e.g. one person sells tickets, another collects tickets and restricts access to ticket holders in a movie theater
 - **Keep it simple**: AKA keep it simple, stupid (KISS), this concept is the encouragement to avoid overcomplicating the environment, organization, or product design
-- **Zero Trust**: "assume breach"; a security concept and alternative the traditional (castle/moat) approach where nothing is automatically trusted.
+- **Zero Trust**: "assume breach"; a security concept and alternative to the traditional (castle/moat) approach where nothing is automatically trusted.
 Instead each request for activity or access is assumed to be from an unknown and untrusted location until otherwise verified;
     - Goal is to have every access request authenticated, authorized, and encrypted prior to access being granted to an asset or resource
     - See my article on an [Overview of Zero Trust Basics](https://blog.balancedsec.com/p/an-overview-of-zero-trust-basics)
 - **Privacy by design (PbD)**: a guideline to integrate privacy protections into products during the earliest design phase rather than tacking it on at the end of development;